-Windows 8.1 and Windows 10 can have the mount option of ISO files by default.
+Windows 8.1, Windows 10, and Windows 11 can have the mount option for ISO files by default.
 You can just right-click any ISO file and select Mount from the context menu.
-Previously it was done using third-party software which would create additional virtual CD/DVD ROM drives in which the ISO files were inserted virtually.
-But now, Windows Explorer has the capability of creating a virtual DVD ROM and automatically inserting the ISO file.
+Previously, it was done using third-party software, which would create additional virtual CD/DVD ROM drives in which the ISO files were virtually inserted.
+But now, Windows Explorer can create a virtual DVD ROM and automatically insert the ISO file.

-Sometimes, a third-party application will mess up the default options and the mount option will seem missing in Windows 10 or Windows 8.1.
-In this article, we’ll see how to fix the mount option missing in Windows 10 which had been messed up by a third-party app.
+Sometimes, a third-party application will mess up the default options, and the mount option will go missing in the Windows operating system.
+In this article, we’ll see how to fix the issue in Windows, which was messed up by a third-party app, or any file corruption.

 If you do not have the mounting option in your context menu for an ISO file, you can follow the steps below to enable it.
 There are several ways to fix the issue.